iboB/ibob.github.com/_posts/2022-09-17-transparent-lookups-for-maps-and-sets.md

 }
 ```

 Now this is sub-optimal as two binary searches will need to be made over the entire map.
 Yes the complexity is O(log *N*), but still, a penny saved is a penny earned.
-If begin and end are close, making a single binary search for two elements might be a minor but not-negligible improvement. `std::map` and `std::set` don't offer range overloads for `lower/upper_bound` but with transparent lookups they can:
+If `begin` and `end` are close, making a single binary search for two elements might be a minor but not-negligible improvement.
+You may have identified that this is a use case for `equal_range`, but `std::map` and `std::set` don't offer range overloads for it.
+However with transparent lookups they can:

 ```c++
 template <typename T>